Trans-Mississippi Department

-The Trans-Mississippi Department was a territorial department of the Confederate States Army that included Arkansas, Louisiana west of the Mississippi river, Texas (including what is now New Mexico and Arizona), and the Indian Territory.
+The Trans-Mississippi Department was a territorial department of the Confederate States Army that included Arkansas, Louisiana west of the Mississippi River, Texas (including what is now New Mexico and Arizona), and the Indian Territory.
 It was the last department to surrender to United States forces at the end of the American Civil War.

 History

 The Trans-Mississippi Department was established pursuant to War Department General Orders No. 39, dated May 26, 1862, with headquarters at Little Rock, Arkansas.
 On April 24, 1863, the department moved to Shreveport, Louisiana, where it remained before finally relocating to Houston, Texas, on May 18, 1865.

+Following the Union capture of the remaining strongholds at Vicksburg and Port Hudson resulting in the closing of the Mississippi to the Confederacy, General E. Kirby Smith was virtually cut off from the Confederate capital at Richmond.
+He had to command a nearly independent area of the Confederacy, with all the inherent administrative problems.
+The area became known in the Confederacy as "Kirby Smithdom".
+He was thought of as a virtual military dictator and negotiated directly with foreign countries.